kon172verma/automotive-rag/docs/datastore.md

 - less transparent for learning the mechanics than a simpler stack
 - still another service with its own operating model

+### Option 5: Pinecone

+Strengths:

+- fully managed service with strong vector search ergonomics
+- supports integrated embeddings and hosted reranking
+- supports dense, sparse, and full-text-style ranking fields in newer document-oriented indexing flows
+- good fit if we want managed infrastructure and faster hosted experimentation

+Tradeoffs:

+- less transparent than Postgres for relational metadata modeling and joins
+- some richer document-style indexing capabilities are newer and should be adopted carefully
+- less educational than an explicit app-managed retrieval pipeline if learning internals is a priority

+### Option 6: Chroma

+Strengths:

+- simple developer experience
+- good for local prototyping and quick iteration
+- supports embedding functions, sparse embeddings, and hybrid ranking expressions
+- easy to use when we want to test retrieval ideas quickly

+Tradeoffs:

+- less natural than Postgres for rich hierarchy, ingestion bookkeeping, and relational queries
+- better suited to experimentation than to our preferred production-minded default
+- reranking is more naturally handled in the application layer than treated as a core integrated database feature

 ## Recommendation

 Recommendation: `PostgreSQL + pgvector + PostgreSQL full-text search`.